 For instance, get a Sofa Set and a table for a price of $500.

 That’s all for the Magento2 Special Promotions Module.
-Still, if you face any issue, feel free to add a ticket and let us know your views to make the module better webkul.uvdesk.com
+If you still have any issues, feel free to add a ticket and let us know your views on our Webkul Support System.

 Supported Framework Version - Magento 2.0.x, 2.1.x, 2.2.x,2.3.x, 2.4.x